 - Yearly Evaluation of the Effectiveness of Meetings of the Board of Directors

 - Training for Directors, Audit and Supervisory Board Members, and Corporate Officers

-NYK’s Corporate Governance Organisation Chart
+NYK's Corporate Governance Organization Chart (As of June 21, 2017)

 Corporate Governance Guidelines